jacksondunstan/md2wphtml/README.md

 # Purpose

 A small command line tool to convert Markdown files into HTML formatted for WordPress configured with the [WP-GeSHi-Highlight](https://wordpress.org/plugins/wp-geshi-highlight/) plugin.
+It uses [Showdown](http://showdownjs.com/) and then performs additional processing.

 # Installation